pnp/teams-dev-samples/samples/bot-sso-azuread/README.md

 <img src="./Docs/Images/RegisterAnApplication.png" alt="Register An Application" style="width: 100%;">

-5. Create Client Secret
+5. Create Client Secret.
-      *	Navigate to the "Certificates & secrets" blade and add a client secret by clicking "New Client Secret"
+      *	Navigate to the "Certificates & secrets" blade and add a client secret by clicking "New Client Secret".
       *	Copy and paste the secret somewhere safe.
 You will need it in a future step.

 <img src="./Docs/Images/NewClientSecret.png" alt="New Client Secret" style="width: 100%;">